 The Flint man arrested after he fled from police and crashed a minivan in the area of White Lake and Carmer roads in Tyrone Township on Wednesday, Nov.
 28, 2018, is being held on $1 million cash or surety bond after being been charged with seven felonies in Livingston County’s 53rd District Court on Friday, Nov.
-30.
+30. The family has been looking for a bail bondsman for help on the case.

 Albert Montez Smith IV, 36, was charged with carjacking; third-degree fleeing a police officer; assaulting/resisting and obstructing causing injury; resisting and obstructing a police officer; assault with a dangerous weapon (felonious assault); attempting to disarm a police officer; and attempted unlawful driving away of a motor vehicle.